thisisyomans/robotirade/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running\
+A step by step series of examples that tell you how to get a development env running.\
-This is basically just an example of what was in prerequisites
+This is basically just an example of what was in prerequisites.

 Note: Install Python 3 before doing any of this (makes life easy)